-Report: Former Chargers head coach Anthony Lynn has talked to Seahawks about OC job
+Report: Seahawks speak with ex-Chargers coach Anthony Lynn about offensive-coordinator job

-Former Chargers head coach Anthony Lynn has spoken to Pete Carroll about becoming Seattle’s new offensive coordinator, according to a report Friday morning from NFL Media.
+Former Los Angeles Chargers coach Anthony Lynn has spoken to Seahawks coach Pete Carroll about becoming their offensive coordinator, according to a report Friday from NFL Media.

-Lynn was the head coach of the Chargers the last four seasons before being fired earlier this month.
+Lynn was the coach of the Chargers the past four seasons before being fired this month.

-NFL Media’s Ian Rapoport and Tom Pelissero reported Lynn hasn’t decided what he wants to do in 2021 — he is still being paid by the Chargers for one more year — but that he would be among Seattle’s top choices if he wants to be an offensive coordinator next season.
+NFL Media’s Ian Rapoport and Tom Pelissero reported that Lynn hasn’t decided what he wants to do in 2021 — he will be paid by the Chargers for one more year — but he would be among Seattle’s top candidates if he’s interested.

 Lynn is the first person to be reported as having talked to the Seahawks about the job.

-Lynn was a running backs coach for Jacksonville, Dallas, Cleveland and the Jets from 2003-14 and also assistant head coach of the Jets in 2013-14 and then running backs coach and assistant head coach of the Bills in 2015-16 and then offensive coordinator and interim head coach of the Bills in 2016 before taking over with the Chargers in 2017.
+Lynn was a running backs coach for Jacksonville, Dallas, Cleveland and the Jets from 2003-14 and also assistant head coach of the Jets in 2013-14.
+He was running backs coach and assistant head coach of the Bills in 2015-16 and then offensive coordinator and interim head coach of the Bills in 2016 before taking over with the Chargers in 2017.

 He went 33-31 with the Chargers including a 7-9 record in 2020.